Yuhta/happy-cosmos/README.md

 After several days' work, the message board finally begins to function.
 I have finished main part of the message board (rendering and posting of the messages), and the new user registration system.
-The only thing I leave undone is the page to modify user account information (`msgbrd/modify.html`).
+Since the user account modification system has been finished, users can modify their passwords and emails now.